DND-IT/app-helm-chart/README.md

 ## Tests

-On PR, a github workflow is run which validates and deploys the app-helm-chart on a k8s cluster using various value files (take files ending with `-values.yaml` in the [ci directory](ci)).
+On PR, a github workflow is run which tests the chart with `*.yaml` value files in the [ci directory](ci).
+And it will try to deploys the app-helm-chart on a k8s cluster using various `*-value.yaml` value files in the [ci directory](ci)).
 Workflow is copied from <https://github.com/renovatebot/helm-charts>.

 ## Releases